nilshartmann/redux-async-playground/README.md

 This repository contains the same application implemented using different "async frameworks" for redux.

+The frontends are implemented with React, Redux, react-redux.

+The differences between the examples and underlying frameworks only affect:

+- setting up the store (`store.js`)
+- action creator (`greeting-actions.js`)

+Consuming state and dispatching actions from the application does not differ.
+(Note that the examples using React and Redux Hooks API)

 ## Setup

 The applications contain with a simple Express backend, that you have to start first: